hansarneh/log-scanner/README.md

 # Fair Scanner

 A production-ready React Native app designed for trade fairs to scan EAN barcodes, build orders, and export CSV files with email delivery.
+This app is no longer designed for Zebra devices and is native-only.

 ## Features

-- **Barcode Scanning**: EAN-13/EAN-8 support via Zebra DataWedge
+- **Barcode Scanning**: EAN-13/EAN-8 support
 - **Offline-First**: SQLite local storage with offline order management
 - **Order Management**: Create, edit, and finalize orders with customer details
 - **Product Cache**: Local product database with intelligent Supabase sync (timestamp-based updates)